- Moving home

 If you are an EU citizen, you have no need to do anything to be allowed to live in France, although you should keep a record of the day, and way that you arrived, as you may need to prove it for other purposes.

 However non-EU citizens who are here on a long term basis need a residency permit.
-The jury is still out on what the requirements for UK citizens will be once Brexit has finally happened, but they will need one too, although it may differ from the one for other third party nationals, and will be different for those that were here before the 31st December 2020 cut-off date and those that arrived afterwards.
+This now includes UK citizens, although the criteria and application process are different from the one for other third party nationals for those that were here before the 31st December 2020 cut-off date.

 Talk to me about the requirements and help in preparing and presenting your “dossier”.